NotBobTheBuilder/12-katas-of-christmas/README.md

                     127   .
 0   .
 0   .
 1

 Write a program which converts IPv4 addresses between dot notation and base 10 numerical form.

+## Kata 05

+Write a program which calculates the cheapest arrangement of taxis for a given size of group.

+Assume it always costs £5 for a 4-person taxi, £7 pound for a 6 person taxi and £10 for a 10 person taxi.

+Examples:

+ - `12` -> `0x4 2x6 0x10`
+ - `14` -> `1x4 0x6 1x10`